UoB-COMSM0166/2025-group-8/README.md

 A Wilcoxon Signed-Rank test (p < 0.01) validated significant differences, confirming successful difficulty scaling.

-### Quantitative Analysis Report: Game Difficulty and Usability Assessment
+### Quantitative: Game Difficulty and Usability Assessment

 #### Objective
 This comprehensive evaluation aimed to assess both the workload and usability experienced by users when playing the first two chapters of our game.
 While the game does not offer traditional difficulty modes (e.g., Easy, Medium, Hard), it consists of four sequential chapters, each with its own level of challenge.
 For this study, **Chapter 1** and **Chapter 2** were selected to represent different levels of in-game difficulty.